Diamonds not forever: Rio Tinto may sell business

 | MELBOURNE/SYDNEY

-MELBOURNE/SYDNEY Rio Tinto (RIO.AX), the world's third-largest miner, effectively invited bids on Tuesday for its diamonds business, on its books at $1.2 billion (752 million pounds) , and joined rival BHP Billiton (BHP.AX) in backing away from a business that has lost its sparkle.
+MELBOURNE/SYDNEY Rio Tinto (RIO.AX), the world's third-largest miner, effectively invited bids on Tuesday for its diamonds business, on its books at 752.1 million pounds, and joined rival BHP Billiton (BHP.AX) in backing away from a business that has lost its sparkle.

 Rio Tinto (RIO.L), which runs three mines in Australia, Canada and Africa, said it was reviewing its diamond business and would consider selling it, as it focuses on expanding in more profitable commodities such as iron ore, copper and uranium.